MediaComem/comem-archioweb/subjects/js/README.md

 // And a function that logs each thing in the passed array function logThings(things) {
-  // Oops, we forgot the "var" or "let"
+  // Oops, we forgot the "var" or "let" before "i"
 * for (i = 0; i < things.length; i++) {
     console.log(things[i]);
   }